 No, it’s not just people blabbering about what they had for dinner and their cats.
 Or what their cats had for dinner.
 It’s people sharing links, news, photos, ideas, and directly and indirectly selling their stuff.
 Yes, those blabbering dinner and crazy cat people are there too, but you don’t need to worry about them.

 Focus only on the people you want to know more about, that bring value to your network, and the people you want to connect with down the line.
-These are the people whose messages, or updates—or tweets as there known on Twitter—you are interested in.
+These are the people whose messages, or updates—or tweets as they’re known on Twitter—you are interested in.
 This also includes people who would be a potential audience for your stuff, whatever that may be.

 “This sounds like a giant time suck!”

 The amount of time you spend on Twitter is entirely up to you.
 Realistically, after some preparation, you can spend as little as 15-minutes a day on Twitter and start to see the benefit.
 But as with any endeavor, the more time you put in, the more benefits you reap.